-No refunds or substitutions will be made for meals or classes missed due to exams, excursions, internships, first day orientation or other obligations that fall outside the normal schedule.
+No refunds or substitutions will be made for meals or classes missed due to examples, excursions, internships, first day orientation or other obligations that fall outside the normal schedule.

 Classes are normally not held and most school facilities are closed on public holidays.
 All published course start dates fall on a Monday.
 If the Monday is a

 Students attending a Kaplan school at a university or college campus location are advised that campus facilities may not be available during campus

 course has started, you will be charged a change fee of GBP60, EUR85, USD100, CAD100, AUD75, NZD75, which is payable at the time the request is made (excluding termination or cancellation in the USA and Canada which is dealt with under the applicable part of the relevant Cancellation and Termination clauses below).
 In the USA and Canada, change fees only apply to accommodation changes.
 Kaplan is not obliged to fulfill any change request.
 Academic Year or Academic Semester students cannot transfer to a different Kaplan school during term time.
 If changing to a location (or changing program in the USA and Canada) where fees are lower, the difference in fees will not be refunded.
 If changing to a more expensive location or program, the difference in fees will be charged.
 All changes are subject to Kaplan’s discretion and require approval of the School Principal / Director.
 You will not be charged a change fee if you extend your course, but late homestay extensionsin Canada may require a re-placement fee of CAD100.
 It is the responsibility of the student to pay for any course or accommodation extensions.
 Any change of tuition resulting in a reduction in lessons will be treated as a termination of the existing booking and rebooking, and will thus be subject to the standard terms & conditions governing terminations (see ‘Termination Policy’), except in the USA and Canada.

 All English lessons are 45 minutes in duration unless otherwise stated.
 Courses run from Monday to Friday and lessons are scheduled in the morning